 Gift and estate tax planning around a liquidity event

 If you are planning to make gifts to children or other beneficiaries, under some circumstances, doing so before the liquidity event and giving away a portion of your private business interest may allow you to take advantage of valuation discounts for gift tax purposes (which otherwise may not be available if you make gifts of cash post-event).
 Consult your estate-planning attorney, accountant and J.P.
-Morgan advisor if you are interested in gift and estate tax planning around your liquidity event.
+Morgan professional if you are interested in gift and estate tax planning around your liquidity event.

 Take your time

 If you have sold a business, you may have been able to live off of – and fund your family’s lifestyle from – your salary or profits from the business.
 Now you may have to fund those expenses from your portfolio.
 At the same time, you need to think about how you would like to spend your time – will you travel?
 Spend time with family?
 Take on other jobs (e.g., join one or more boards of directors, teach, etc.)?
+Continue to work for the business?

 The most important thing to remember is that there is no urgency to put an investment plan – or a gifting plan – in place right away.
 While you may miss an immediate opportunity, at least on the investment front, others will present themselves, especially when you invest for the long-term.